Security Model

 Deployment note

-local process that can reach the MCP endpoint can use whatever the configured
+any local process that can reach the Arbiter server can use whatever the

-For production, run Agent Arbiter as a separate least-privileged user.
-Harden filesystem permissions so agents and other untrusted users cannot modify config, environment files, plugin packages, the Agent Arbiter installation, or startup scripts.
-Do not run Agent Arbiter as root or an administrator.
+For production, run Arbiter as a separate least-privileged user.
+Harden filesystem permissions so agents and other untrusted users cannot modify config, environment files, plugin packages, the Arbiter installation, or startup scripts.
+Do not run Arbiter as root or an administrator.

 For Docker deployments, treat the Docker socket and Docker group as root-equivalent.